 And not to forget, wherever you travel, it’s always the people you meet who make your holiday special.
 Forget the museums.
 Forget the food.
-None of those provide the real highlight of the travel experience.
+None of those is a real highlight of your travel experience, it’s always the people.
 And it seems people in Kochi (and in the entire Kerala for that matter) understand that well.
-Their friendly, affable attitude towards the tourists make this place even more beautiful.
-Here’s to some of the smiling faces of Fort Kochi…
+Their friendly, affable attitude towards the tourists makes Kochi a beautiful place.
+Here’s to some of the smiling faces I stumbled upon in Fort Kochi…

 Also See: Nongriat, Meghalaya — In Photos

 You can also Subscribe to my monthly newsletters (shared only once every month!) and get my posts and more from the road delivered to your inbox!